damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Make sure `gitlab-internal` project is selected; otherwise pick it from the drop-down.
 > * Click `Create cluster`, this will open a series of dialogs to complete.

-We will name this cluser "make-sid-dance", have it created in the us-central zone, and make sure the machine type has at least 2 virtual CPUs for performance reasons.
+We will name this cluster `make-sid-dance`, have it created in the us-central zone, and make sure the machine type has at least 2 virtual CPUs for performance reasons.

 > * Name the cluster after your domain name (e.g. `make-sid-dance`)
 > * Make note of the `Zone` field should read `us-central1-*`, and will have a letter on the end.
 This letter does not matter.